 PEPFAR’s longstanding commitment to women and girls continues to yield lifesaving results.
 Last year, through the PEPFAR-led DREAMS Partnership, 2.9 million adolescent girls and young women were reached with comprehensive HIV prevention services.
 Additionally, PEPFAR supports HIV treatment for over 11 million women and girls.

-PEPFAR further protects women’s health through its public-private partnership, in collaboration with the George W. Bush Institute, UNAIDS, Merck, and Roche, which aims to reduce cervical cancer cases among women living with HIV (WLHIV) by 95 percent across the 12 African countries.
+PEPFAR further protects women’s health through its Go Further public-private partnership, in collaboration with the George W. Bush Institute, UNAIDS, Merck, and Roche, which aims to reduce cervical cancer cases among women living with HIV (WLHIV) by 95 percent across the 12 African countries.
 Since the launch of Go Further in 2018, PEPFAR has invested nearly $130 million through Go Further, performing more than 3.4 million cervical cancer screenings of WLHIV and supporting treatment of detected pre-cancerous lesions or suspected cancer for more than 125,000 women.

 PEPFAR supports the advancement of gender equity and equality in principle and in practice.
 We actively disavow practices that impede women’s ability to fully participate in PEPFAR programs and have equitable access to HIV clinical services.
 We support zero tolerance for exploitation or discrimination based on gender, sex, age, sexual orientation, race, religion, or disability.
 We are deeply committed to ensuring the safety of all participants in PEPFAR’s interventions and services and safeguarding them from sexual exploitation and abuse.